Current solo exhibition

 Online Exhibition

-Two of my new photo/button pieces are featured in the online exhibition Photo But Not Photo.
+Two of my photo/button pieces are featured in the online exhibition Photo But Not Photo.
 Special thanks to Dana Stirling at Float Magazine and curators Jennifer Marion and André Ramos-Woodard, editors of the space in between

 "So..." published by Stenen Press